 Pursuant to the Pre-IPO Share Option Scheme, the Company granted 21,175,000 options to eligible Directors, senior management and employees of the Group to subscribe for ordinary shares in the Company subject to the terms stipulated under the Pre-IPO Share Option Scheme.
-The exercise price is 90% of the final offer price of the Shares issued in connection with the listing (HK\$0.414).
-All of the share options granted under the Pre-IPO Share Option Scheme were expired on 9 May 2022.
-No options were exercised and 5,425,000 options were lapsed during the year ended 31 December 2022.
-As at the date of this report, the Company had no outstanding share options under the Pre-IPO Share Option Scheme.
+The exercise price is HK\$0.414, which is 90% of the final offer price of the shares issued in connection with the listing.
+All of the share options granted under the Pre-IPO Share Option Scheme expired on 9 May 2022.
+Under the Pre-IPO Share Option Scheme, no further options can be granted thereunder, and as such, there were no outstanding share options under the Pre-IPO Share Option Scheme as at 1 January 2023 and 31 December 2023.